Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 - Specify the volume size, assign a drive letter, select a file system, and check the Perform a quick format option.

-Is your buffalo hard disk turns RAW? 🚫⚠
+7: Is your Buffalo hard disk turned RAW?
+Format the Drive

-If Disk Management is showing the partition of your device as RAW, it means that there is a problem with the file system and it cannot be identified.
-To resolve this, you should format the Buffalo hard disk.
+If Disk Management shows your device’s partition as RAW, it means there is a problem with the file system, and it cannot identify it.
+Try accessing the data on the RAW drive or format the Buffalo hard disk.

 Note: Formatting will erase all data on the device.
 Ensure you have recovered data using Remo Recover before proceeding.